-Car seats are not just placed in vehicles, there are highway car seat safety recommendations for children up to 12-years-old.
-These safety recommendations may differ from States to States or across countries, but there are some laws they share in common.
+Car seats are not just placed in vehicles, there are highway car seat safety recommendations for children up to 12 years old.
+These safety recommendations may differ from State to State or across countries, but there are some laws they share in common.

 Authorities have mandated that before transporting a child using a car seat, the driver must adhere to the safety recommendations.

 Things to do or consider before you put a car seat in a single cab truck

 - 1. Read your vehicle’s owner’s manual

 - 2. The seating arrangement of the car

 - 3. How many people would ride in the truck?